Students Rights & Responsibilities

 - The student schedules a collaborative intake with the director of disability resources to discuss and determine the need for academic accommodations.
 Planning for Disability-Related Services

-- If the student is eligible for accommodations, an agreement is signed between the director of disability resources and the student.
+- If the student is eligible for accommodations, an agreement is signed between the director of accessibility resources and the student.

 - An accommodation letter is issued to the student for the semester.